HCS-10 OpenConvAI Standard: AI Agent Communication on HCS

 Using HCS-11 profiles provides these benefits:

-- Centralized metadata storage with update capability
+- Decentralized metadata storage with update capability

 - Single point of reference for all agent information